robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

 For the test data, we leveraged the open data contributed by Microsoft COCO dataset.
 How to use it?

 ### Conclusion

+From the above research, we can see mining the texted based web pages for pictures is definitely not an effective way for images.
+Image websites have varied policies against crawling.
+Some big sites are friendly to crawling because they know it is impossible to ban.
+Some are strictcly agasint crawling and play tricks with crawlers.
+Despite of the difficulties in crawling, the accuracy in image meta data also varies according to a limited number of searches with common objects.
+With the deep neuro-net based image classification applied, we can see the accuracy in image mining from various sources could be improved up to a similar level.
+Then with iterative trained models, the accuracy has been able to brought up again to a higher level.

+### Demo

+We host a demo website for this paper.
+On the demo, all the data for the 25 chosen objects will be be able to view with picture samples from the initial crawl to the final filtering.
+For each view, a random selection of 100 images will be selected and displayed.
+There should be an obvious view that the accuracy of the images has been greatly improved.

+Also there is a way(possibly) to launch a focused crawl for a specified term, like 'cat' could be launched.
+Then the progress of the crawl could be monitored and checked.
+Upon finish of the crawl, a random sample of the crawled images will be displayed for visual inspection purpose.
+There should be a genreal view of the accuracy by visually looking into the samples.
+Then the samples after each filter step could be also inspected in the similar manner.

 ### Acknowledgements